Josh-CCB/rock-paper-scissors/README.md

 * click on **Extensions** under the gearwheel menu
 * search for **https://github.com/josh-ccb/rock-paper-scissors** and import

-## Edit this project

-To edit this repository in MakeCode.
+You can edit this repository in MakeCode.

 * open [https://makecode.microbit.org/](https://makecode.microbit.org/)
 * click on **Import** then click on **Import URL**